nidr0x/docker-production-wordpress/README.md

 # WordPress Docker Container

 This Dockerfile installs WordPress 5x (with latest WP-CLI), nginx 1.16 and php-fpm 7.3 (ondemand PM) over Alpine Linux.
-Currently using it on multiple heavy load production sites without any problems.
+Currently using it on multiple heavy load production sites without any issues.

 Attached wp-config.php in this container is designed to use with configuration parameters as a environments variables, making its management lot easier.